– He is spontaneous, it’s so sweet, we will get married soon.

 Then I became resistant.
 I started a long fight with my helplessness, believing that I can beat the gloom and doom and change.
 My family got happy seeing me getting out of bed, eating, exercising, putting my make up on, and going to a psychiatrist for a scheduled visit.
 The guy kept putting me on something that was supposed to fix me.
 “It will normalize your chemical balance and improve the daily functioning, honey.”

 I would nod, I would smile, I was very polite and always paid the bills they sent me from that clinic – I liked him calling me “honey”, or “dear”, or “sweetheart”.
-I kept picking up his prescription from a local pharmacy and flushing the pills down the toilet.
+I kept picking up the prescribed medications from a local pharmacy and flushing the pills down the toilet.
 Being drugged was never a way-out, but I would come back for his sweet-talks and brief hugs until this started draining my wallet.

 Therapy got me into watching my thoughts, questioning my hopelessness, and disputing negativity.
 I did mood charts, took warm baths with sea-salt and lavender oil, and meditated with incense prior going to bed.
 The following morning would start with the same depressive crap, but I would know how to make it through the day.